SoftwareAG/c8y-docs/content/web/tutorials-bundle/add-a-custom-widget-with-plugin.md

 ### 4. Adding a deployed widget to the shell application

-In the current version the views and logic related to Module Federation are hidden behind the beta flag.
+In version 1013.84.0 the views and logic related to Module Federation are hidden behind the beta flag.
 To add the uploaded widget-plugin to the dashboard in the Cockpit application, follow these steps:

 - Enable the beta flag in the Administration application: `https://<yourTenantUrl>/apps/administration?beta=true`.
 You should now be able to access the **Packages** tab in *Administration application > Ecosystem > applications > Packages*, where you can see the details of your plugin.